 Are you a parent or helping professional who is worried about anxiety disorders in children?
-Do you wonder if a child is at increased risk of developing a child anxiety disorder, or whether he or she currently suffers from one.
-Dr. O'Connor receives referrals from parents, mental helath professionals and physicians who are concerned about the possibility of an anxiety disorder in a child, and how to help.
+Do you wonder if a young person is at increased risk of developing an anxiety disorder, or whether he or she currently suffers from one.
+Dr. O'Connor receives referrals from parents, mental health professionals and physicians who are concerned about the possibility of an anxiety disorder in a young person, and how to help.
 A number of these referrals come from mental health professionals who are working with an anxious parent, who is also showing concerns about signs of anxiety in their child.

-You will also learn how a child is coping when a parent suffers from an anxiety disorder, and whether or not he or she is showing signs of anxiety, as well.
+Psychological Testing also explores how a child is coping when a parent suffers from an anxiety disorder, and whether or not he or she is showing signs of anxiety, as well.
 Find out where things are going well and where you might need to intervene to help?

 Various standardized measures, informal screening tools, behavioral rating scales and informal measures, such as drawings and play based interviews are used to assess anxiety disorders in children.
 What measures or procedures are most appropriate depend on the child, and his or her individual needs.
 Not all of these measures will apply to each case.
 Some of those that are typically used by Dr. O'Connor include:

 Sometimes, it is important to incorporate neuropsychological assessment measures, as well as learning and academic measures, within the anxiety based assessment.
 Symptoms of anxiety often reflect brain/behavior relationships, and must be explored to help develop effective interventions to assist with anxiety related concerns.